brillout/libassert/readme.md

   assert(
     // The condition to assert:
     person.age && person.age>=0,

-    // All the following arguments are error message that are printed when the condition fails:
+    // All the following arguments are messages that are printed when the condition fails.
-    "The age of a person should be a positive number.", {person} // We print the person to know which user has a wrong age value.
+    "The age of a person should be a positive number.", {person} // We print the person to know which person has a wrong age value.
   );
 }
 ~~~